phoenix-rtos/phoenix-rtos-doc/building/index.md

 ## Host operating system

-Instructions in the `Building` and `Running system on targets` chapters have been verified for the Ubuntu (20.04 and 22.04 versions) Linux distribution and macOS (tested on macOS Monterey 12.6.1), so this is the easiest way to start working with Phoenix-RTOS.
-Windows is also supported, by using `Cygwin` or `WSL`.
+Instructions in the `Building` and `Running system on targets` chapters have been verified for Ubuntu 20.04 and 22.04, so this is the easiest way to start working with Phoenix-RTOS.Windows is also supported, by using `Cygwin` or `WSL`.

 For more information follow: